-The Department is proposing Alternative 4, Removal of subsurface structure and MGP-related impacts at SB-14A, and installation of a surface cover as the remedy for this site.
+Based on the Administrative Record (Appendix B) and the discussion presented below, the Department has selected Alternative 4, Removal of subsurface structure and MGP-related impacts at SB-14A, and installation of a surface cover as the remedy for this site.
 The elements of this remedy are described at the end of this section.